SoftwareVerde/bitcoin-verde/specification/utxo-fastsync-chip-20210625.md

 The current convention recommends 128 buckets; using a different convention could render snapshots incompatible between implementations.

 Each UTXO is placed in its canonical bucket by taking the first 7 bits of the first byte of a single Sha256 hash of the following preimage, and interpreting the resulting bits as an integer index:
-1. the commitment's block hash**, as little endian
+1. the commitment's prevoius block hash**, as little endian
 2. the UTXO's transaction hash, as little endian
 3. the UTXO's output index, as a 4-byte integer, little endian

-** The commitment's block hash is included in the bucket-index calculation in order to mitigate malicious crafting of outputs that could render buckets disproportionately sized.
+** The commitment's previous block hash is included in the bucket-index calculation in order to mitigate malicious crafting of outputs that could render buckets disproportionately sized.
+While the current block hash that the commitment advertises for could have been chosen, technically speaking the commitment itself is committing to the blockchain's state as of previous block hash, and as such, generation of the buckets should use the previous block hash.
+Additionally, the choice to use the previous block hash here opens up the possibility that some hypothetical future software may calculate UTXO buckets for the next block in real-time, as it waits 10 minutes the next block's creation.

 Pseudocode implementation, where `|` indicates concatenation and `Sha256` returns a single SHA-256 hash as big-endian:
 ```